Favourite Insect Friendly Flowers and Plants – December

 SDIM6528 (2)

 If reading the introductory page is a click too far, then briefly, there’s a huge issue with loss of wild flowers as agriculture intensifies and mono-cultures prevail.
 This impacts on all the insects which rely on flowers as food sources.
-But all flowers aren’t equal in their appeal to insects, or particular groups of insects, (e.g. Honeybees, Bumblebees, Hover flies, Moths, Butterflies) and many nursery bred plants have been designed to be attractive to our senses, not insects.
-Some flowers are useful as both pollen and nectar sources (P,N) whereas others just seem to provide one of these insect foodstuffs, and I’ll try to include this information with the images.
+But all flowers aren’t equal in their appeal to insects, or particular groups of insects, (e.g. honey bees, bumblebees, hover flies, moths, butterflies) and many nursery-bred plants have been designed to be attractive to our senses, not insects.
+Some flowers are useful as both pollen and nectar sources (P, N) whereas others just seem to provide one of these insect foodstuffs, and I’ll try to include this information with the images.
 So this simple record is to help gardeners think about this issue, and maybe plant more flowers to help our very diverse native insect groups.
-I’ve found that many of the best plants seem to be some of our native wild flowers which can in other respects have real garden merit.
-Equally there are many plants from the other side of the globe which are preferentially favoured over native flowers at certain times of the year – there is no simple easy guide to their relative appeal.
-The positive spin offs from incorporating more insect friendly flowers in our gardens apart from the appeal of seeing the insects themselves will be better pollination of our crops, and more varied wildlife in our gardens, since insects are at the bottom of many animal food chains.
+I’ve found that many of the best plants seem to be some of our native wildflowers which can in other respects have real garden merit.
+Equally, there are many plants from the other side of the globe which are preferentially favoured over native flowers at certain times of the year – there is no simple easy guide to their relative appeal.
+The positive spin-offs from incorporating more insect friendly flowers in our gardens apart from the appeal of seeing the insects themselves will be better pollination of our crops, and more varied wildlife in our gardens, since insects are at the bottom of many animal food chains.

-It’s certainly not exhaustive, and if you know other flowers which have equal appeal, which aren’t listed here, do please let me know, and I’ll trial them up here as well.
+It’s certainly not exhaustive, and if you know other flowers which have equal appeal, which aren’t listed here, do please let me know, and I’ll try them up here as well.
 This work started a couple of years before my blog began in March 2011, but previous to that I’d produced the UK’s first DVD-ROM guide to Garden Moths ” In A Different Light”.
 This project attempts to widen that work in a more general way.

 Of course in December in a normal year, there are very few insects around other than on the odd rare mild and sunny day.
 But we still have a few flowers open, and these are the ones which seem to attract what few insects are on the wing.

-Finally as I mention elsewhere, the actual number of flowers of a single plant type growing together, and their position in the garden (e.g.sun or shade), can also impact on how favoured the flowers are by your garden’s insect population – probably because sun and warmth can affect nectar and pollen production and release.
+Finally, as I mention elsewhere, the actual number of flowers of a single plant type growing together, and their position in the garden (e.g. sun or shade), can also impact on how favoured the flowers are by your garden’s insect population – probably because sun and warmth can affect nectar and pollen production and release.

-Last updated 23/01/2013
+Last updated 12/11/2013

 4 thoughts on “Favourite Insect Friendly Flowers and Plants – December